-Appointed February 2011.
-Jill Ritblat is a qualified barrister and holds a BA Hons in History of Art, Hon FRAM and an Hon FRIBA.
-She has served as an NGO representative at the United Nations, Geneva.
-She is Vice-Chairman of the Board of New Contemporaries, member of the Committee of Honour of the Royal Academy of Music, the Garden Museum, Council Member of the Royal College of Art, Board member of the Tate Foundation 2006 and of the Wallace Collection International Council.
+Appointed in February 2011, Jill Ritblat is a qualified barrister and holds a BA Hons in History of Art, Hon FRAM and an Hon FRIBA.
+She has served as an NGO representative at the United Nations.
+She is a member of the Committee of Honour of the Royal Academy of Music, Trustee of the Garden Museum, Council Member of the Royal College of Art, Board member of the Tate Foundation 2006 and of the Wallace Collection International Council.
 She is a former Chairman of the Tate Patrons of New Art and Vice-Chairman of the Tate International Council (1996–2001).

 Appointed December 2007.
 Rolf Sachs first studied business administration in London and San Francisco and for the past 20 years has focused on furniture design.
 Rolf is now a well-known designer and artist, recognised for his distinctive approach.
 He has had a number of single and group exhibitions in the USA, Germany, Italy, Belgium, Austria and the UK.
 Rolf’s pieces are inspired by the world of fine arts, rather than the decorative ones, distancing himself from the design excesses of recent years and avoiding superfluous embellishment.
 The conceptual, not the decorative aspects are all important to him.